jisooleeworks/blog-site/_posts/2022-07-15-hacker-statistics-simulation-of-data-acquisition.md

 print('p-value =', p)
 ```

-This is a histogram of the CTR differences (test statistics acquired with the resampling), with a line indicating the observed difference (p-value is 0.0027):
+This is the histogram of the CTR differences (test statistics acquired with the resampling), with a line indicating the observed difference (p-value is 0.0027):

 ![Histogram of simulated differences -- ab test with permutation]({{ site.baseurl }}/assets/img/2022-07-15-hacker-statistics-simulation-of-data-acquisition/ab_test_permutation_histogram.png)